InspiryThemes/realhomes-docs/docs/add-property.md

 Gallery Images options for **Classic** Variation.
 ![Property Gallery](images/add-content/property-gallery2.png)

+>**Note**: Images should have minimum size of 770px by 386px for thumbnails on right and 830px by 460px for thumbnails on bottom.
+Bigger size images will be cropped automatically, images must be in landscape format.
+Minimum 2 images are required to display gallery.

 Gallery Images options for **Modern** Variation.
 ![Property Gallery](images/add-content/property-gallery3.png)

+>**Note**: Images should have minimum size of 1200px by 680px.
+Bigger size images will be cropped automatically, images must be in landscape format.
+Minimum 2 images are required to display gallery.

 ### Add Floor Plans